Sharpcastle33/AspectAlchemy/README.md

 Aspect Alchemy is a complete potion crafting overhaul for Minecraft servers running Spigot 1.12, built for CivEx: First Light.

 Aspect Alchemy fundamentally changes the way players create potions by introducing an Aspect system.
-Server administrators can designate items as containing aspect, including custom items.
+Server administrators can designate items as containing aspects, including custom items.

 Instead of simply using one ingredient to brew a potion, Aspect Alchemy allows administrators to create potion recipes that require a certain amount of aspects.
 With this system, there are thousands of possible item combinations that will create a valid potion.
 Players can use any combination of items to brew a potion, as long as their input matches the recipe's target aspect amounts, and enough Shaman Sap is provided to soak up the energies of the excess materials.